nathan78906/JobTracker/README.md

 # JobTracker
-- Tracks job postings and sends updates of new postings via email using SendGrid
+- Tracks company job boards and sends updates of new postings via email (using SendGrid)
-- Uses the Greenhouse and Lever job board APIs to search for new job updates
+- Uses the Greenhouse, Lever, and Jobscore APIs to check for new job updates

 ### Company List
 - Ritual